Rocky Mountain Chocolate Bark

 ¼ tspflaked sea salt

 - Line a baking tray with parchment paper.
-In a heavy-bottomed saucepan* on medium heat, add the sugar and water.
+Add the sugar and water to a heavy-bottomed saucepan* on medium heat.

 - Avoid mixing with spoons or utensils as this can cause sugar crystals to form.
 If the mixture needs it, swirl the pan to help dissolve the sugar.